pgonzaleze/DHW_PAR_Kd/README.md

 5.- Use the 'logistic_regression.R' to perform the statistical tets *

-*Notice the 'DCW_PAR_Kd.csv' file has the condensed data so that the 'logistic_regression-R' can be  used directly
+*Notice the 'DCW_PAR_Kd.csv' file has the condensed data so that the 'logistic_regression.R' can be  used directly